Vehmloewff/rollup-plugin-command/README.md

 run(
 	[
-		`npm test`, // The next command will not be executed until this one is finished require('./scripts/cleanup'), // If this returns a promise, run will wait for it to be resolved before moving on to the next
+		`npm test`, // The next command will not be executed until this one is finished require('./scripts/cleanup'), // If this returns a promise, this plugin will wait for it to be resolved before moving on to the next
 	],
 	{ quitOnFail: true }
 ); // Default for options.quitOnDefault is false.